 Payment transfers in foreign currencies are made either through a cover at a foreign partner-bank or the International Settlements Department of the National Bank of Ukraine (NBU).
 The EBRD trade finance partners in Ukraine are Credit Agricole Ukraine, Oschadbank, OTP Bank, Raiffeisen Bank Aval, State Export-Import Bank of Ukraine, Ukrsibbank.
 To conduct hard currency transactions a bank has to be authorized by the NBU.
 All authorized Ukrainian commercial banks are members of SWIFT (Society for Worldwide Interbank Financial Telecommunications).

 Ukrainian legislation allows settlement under export or import contracts between a Ukrainian resident and a non-resident to be carried out in foreign currency as well as in hryvnia.
 The foreign currency proceeds of a Ukrainian resident under an export contract (except for export of services, other than transport and insurance services, and intellectual property rights) must be collected on such resident’s bank account within 365 days from the date of the customs clearance of the exported goods.

-The Ukrainian banking sector has a two-tier structure made up of the National Bank of Ukraine (NBU) and commercial banks of various types and forms of ownership.
-The NBU is responsible for monetary policy, licensing of commercial banks, and the oversight of their activities.
+The Ukrainian banking sector has a two-tier structure comprising the National Bank of Ukraine (NBU) and commercial banks.
+The NBU is responsible for monetary policy, commercial bank licensing, and activity oversight.
 Current Ukrainian legislation distinguishes between “universal” (general) commercial banks and “specialized” commercial banks, with the latter including savings, investment, mortgage, and settlement (clearing) banks.
-A commercial bank carries out its banking activities under a banking license issued by the NBU.
+A commercial bank carries out its banking activities under a license issued by the NBU.